mysql/mysql-sys/README.md

 ##### Description

 Returns a JSON object with info on the given thread's current transaction, and the statements it has already executed, derived from the `performance_schema.events_transactions_current` and `performance_schema.events_statements_history` tables (so the consumers for these also have to be enabled within Performance Schema to get full data in the object).

+When the output exceeds the default truncation length (65535), a JSON error object is returned, such as:

+`{ "error": "Trx info truncated: Row 6 was cut by GROUP_CONCAT()" }`

+Similar error objects are returned for other warnings/and exceptions raised when calling the function.

+The max length of the output of this function can be controlled with the `ps_thread_trx_info.max_length` variable set via `sys_config`, or the `@sys.ps_thread_trx_info.max_length` user variable, as appropriate.

 ##### Parameters